rbowen/validate-echo-request-php/README.md

     // ... the rest of your skill goes here

-Note that this package keeps a local cache of a certificate, so the directory needs to be writeable.
+Note that this package keeps a local cache of a certificate, so you **MUST** create the directory /var/cache/amazon_echo/ and make it writeable by your web server user ID.
+If you want to stash your certs somewhere else, you'll need to modify the $ECHO_CERT_CACHE variable in validate_request.php

-TODO: Stash the cert somewhere better, so that we don't have to do this.